 A vegan is different from a vegetarian.
 A low sugar vegan diet cannot go quickly into the lowest carbohydrates because not all low-carb foods are applicable for vegans.
-This eating practice brings many benefits like reducing dental problems since sugary foods are bad for your teeth, as the Evergreen Dental in Chatswood warns.
+This eating practice brings many benefits like reducing dental problems since sugary foods are bad for your teeth.
 If you want to know more about what is excellent in a low sugar vegan diet, continue to read this article.

 What is a Vegetarianism?